freelancerwebro/logs-service/README.md

 - docker-compose

 ## Installation
-Clone git repository:
+Clone the git repository:
 ```
 git clone git@github.com:freelancerwebro/logs-service.git
 ```

-In order to build the service, run the following command:
+In order to build the service, run the command:
 ```
 ./deploy.sh
 ```